shaunyogeshwaran/Shaun_FYP/POC_GUIDE.md

 5. **Decision:** 0.45 > 0.447 → **VERIFIED**

 **What would a fixed threshold do?**
 With a fixed 0.5 threshold: 0.45 < 0.5 → Would **incorrectly flag** this as a hallucination!
+Since we know this claim is factually accurate (easily verifiable), rejecting it would be a false positive.

 ### Scenario B: Low Confidence (Weak Evidence)